 Live like a Local

 Another variety of free things to do in Cape Coral can be found at Yacht Club Community Park.
 The most popular feature of the family-friendly Yacht Club Community Park is the public beach.
 Take a stroll on the beach.
 Bring the whole family and spend a day playing in the sand or swimming in the surf.
 A community pool is also located within the park.
 Spend a day visiting some of Cape Coral's local shops.
 Just outside Cape Coral is the Shell Factory, a shopping/activity complex that has a gigantic collection of shells, coral, and shell-themed novelties, gifts, and jewelery.

 Villa Catalina Isles provides you with a fully equipped kitchen at your disposal.
 Cook yourself a fresh Florida seafood dinner.
 Extra credit goes to those travelers who can catch their own meal.
 Fishing is available the Villas boat dock, at Four Freedom Park, Bernice Braden ParkandHorton Park, while Four Mile Cove Eco Preserve, Jaycee Park, Sirenia Vista, and Glover Bight at Rotary Park all offer sunrise-to-sunset fishing hours.
 There is also lake fishing around the shore of Lake Argosy.Many guests fish from the Villas boat dock!

 The Perfect Gulf Vacation

-Cape Coral is also home to plenty of locally-owned restaurants, attractions and water sports.
+Cape Coral is also home of all kind of attractions and water sports.
 Go fishing with the family or spend all week in a hammock.
 Whatever you choose to do in Cape Coral, it's sure to be one of the most unique and memorable vacations you'll ever have.